Cosmo808/Opensmile-AD/README.md

 # OPENSMILE

-Bash files: extracting MFCC and Chroma features by using opensmile
+Bash files: extracting MFCC and Chroma features via opensmile

 Plot the features by Gnuplot